dsanson/argmap/README.markdown

 converts them to png using ImageMagick's `convert` command.
 It replaces the code block with a paragraph containing the generated image, linked to the mindmup file.

+## TODO

+-   [] improve the tikz styling of maps.
+    -   [] the green and red "umbrellas" should only be as wide as the claim boxes immediately beneath them.
+    -   [] the green and red edges should be curved.
+-   [] support for other formats?
+-   [] merge the three pipes into a single `argmap` command, using cli options to select input and output formats
+-   [] mup2argmap should support fetching mup files from Google Drive and offer embeddable output (i.e., code block with both name and gid attributes)